 The application results will also be published in Inforestudante.
 The Letter of Acceptance will be sent in digital format to the email address and on paper to the address registered in this platform.

 Students of UC can also do their registration in courses and subjects in this platform, as well as submit course assignments, consult class schedules and exam scores, pay tuition and other administrative fees, etc.

 6. What are the application requirements for the courses of the 1st cycle?

-For the courses of the 1st cycle, eligible applicants are: Chinese nationals who have completed secondary education and do not have Portuguese nationality or any other nationality from a European Union Member State.
-For the academic year 2017/2018 Gaokao, Liankao, A-Level and IB (International Baccalaureate) exam scores of 2017, 2016, 2015 or 2014 will be accepted.
+For the courses of the 1st cycle, eligible applicants are Chinese nationals who have completed secondary education and do not have Portuguese nationality or any other nationality from a European Union Member State.
+For the academic year 2020/2021 Gaokao, Liankao, Joint Admission Examination for Macao, A-Level and IB (International Baccalaureate) exam scores of 2020, 2019, 2018 or 2017 will be accepted.

 The ranking of the applications is done on a decreasing ranking order using the scores (converted to the Portuguese scale) of all international student submitted applications.